nico4mcs/doc/doc/Coding/CSharp/MVVM.md

 The ViewModel is used as a connection between the View and the Model.

 First, the ViewModel has to implement the `INotifyPropertyChanged` interface:

 ```csharp
 internal class BaseViewModel : INotifyPropertyChanged
 {
     public event PropertyChangedEventHandler?
 PropertyChanged;
 }
 ```

 We also need a function to call the event.

 ```csharp
 protected virtual void NotifyPropertyChanged([CallerMemberName] string? propertyName = null)
 {
     PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(propertyName));
 }
 ```
 `[CallerMemberName]` means that it automatically gets the `propertyName` from the object it is called from.
 E.g. in the setter.
+If you call the method, it allerts the view, that the property has changed.

 Now you can add public properties, which you want to include in the UI:

 ```csharp
 private Contact _contact = new Contact();
 public Factory FirstName